SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - 2.0.0 to 2.0.2 (version 2.0.1 is missing; therefore, a patch level is missing)
 - 2.1.0 to 2.3.0 (version 2.2.0 is missing; therefore, a support package level is missing)
 - 2.1.1 to 2.1.3 (version 2.1.2 is missing; therefore, a patch level is missing)

+Technically, the allowed number range for add-on product version and software component version is 1.0.0 to 9999.9999.9999.

+The support package level of software component version can only go up until 369 because of technical limitations.
+For the patch level, there is a technical limit of 36³, limited to 9999.

 ### Example